vsrinivas/fuchsia/toolchain.md

 use `LLVM_SRCDIR=..` or it can be elsewhere, with `LLVM_SRCDIR` set to an absolute or relative directory path from the build directory.

+You need CMake version 3.8.0 and newer to execute these commands.
+This was the first version to support Fuchsia.

 ```bash
 cmake -G Ninja -DFUCHSIA_x86_64_SYSROOT=${FUCHSIA_x86_64_SYSROOT} -DFUCHSIA_aarch64_SYSROOT=${FUCHSIA_aarch64_SYSROOT} -C ${LLVM_SRCDIR}/tools/clang/cmake/caches/Fuchsia.cmake ${LLVM_SRCDIR}
 ninja stage2-distribution